NeuralCoder007/aws-a2a/A2A/README.md

 # A2A - Agent-to-Agent Communication System

-A comprehensive AWS-based system for agent discovery, registration, and communication.
+A comprehensive AWS-based system for agent discovery, registration, and communication with AI-powered intelligent routing.

 ## Overview

 This system enables autonomous agents to:
 - Register themselves with a central registry
 - Discover other agents based on capabilities and requirements
+- Use AI-powered intelligent agent selection for optimal task distribution
 - Communicate asynchronously through a reliable messaging system
-- Execute tasks collaboratively
+- Execute tasks collaboratively with confidence scoring

 ## Architecture